 - Who owns the different aspects of the board and is responsible for updates?

 - Can you “huddle” online as well throughout the day so you can reduce your number of time-consumer face to face meetings?

-All of this is exactly what we’re doing here at upBOARD – providing tools like huddle boards to teams and organizations that recognize there’s a whole new way to work on the horizon.
+All of this is exactly what we’re doing here at upBOARD – providing online huddle boards and best practice tools & templates to teams and organizations that recognize there’s a whole new way to work on the horizon.
 And, it’s actually already here.